meg-m/SketchRecognition/README.md

 The dataset used for this project is from- https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap

 15 categories of images have been picked to train the model.
-You can add more categories, and update train.py to reflect num_classes accordingly.
+You can add more categories instead.
+For this modify train.py to update num_classes accordingly.